kescherCode/aoc-2023/README.md

 # Advent of Code 2023 Solutions

-C#, .NET 8.
-Did so because that's what I currently use the most due to paid work.
+Done in C#, .NET 8.
+Because that's what I currently use the most due to paid work.
+Not what I usually use in my free-time anymore.

-I am too lazy for a proper license file, so: Code provided as-is.
+I am too lazy for a proper license file, so here are my license terms: Everything here provided as-is.
 I cannot be held liable for any damage caused by this code.
 No warranty or guarantee that everything works.
+You may use this code for any purpose whatsoever.

+Input for the programs is taken via stdin.
+Stdin must be closed for the programs to do their final outputs or whatever.